DigitalPublishingToolkit/Money-Lab-Reader/docs/5_2-odwyer.md

 mobile network operators and third parties producing mobile wallets and NFC or QR code based applications for e-payments on the go.
-Alongside network operators, ISPs such as Google and Facebook are also entering this space.[^40] Device manufacturers also have a hand in, with payment solutions forming an integral part of the iPhone 6 and anticipated to replace the magnetic strip interface of the credit card in the near future.[^41]
+Alongside network operators, ISPs such as Google and Facebook are also entering this space.[^40] Device manufacturers also have a hand in it, with payment solutions forming an integral part of the iPhone 6 and anticipated to replace the magnetic strip interface of the credit card in the near future.[^41]